 What’s the secret of your success especially as a foreigner in Italy?

 First of all, I am blessed.
 Some of the directors I’ve worked with had mentioned charisma and presence as my best assets.
-Secondly, I’m not going to deny the hard work I’ve put in to come where I am, especially by socializing with the Italian people of all classes and picking up on their humor and culture which made it easier for me to relate to my audience.
+Secondly, I’m not going to deny the hard work I’ve put in to be where I am, especially by socializing with Italians of all classes and picking up on their humor and culture which made it easier for me to relate to my audience.

 You are currently hosting a successful cooking show in Italy.
 Do you enjoy cooking?

-I love cooking, it’s my passion.
-In fact, it was my idea to host a cooking show and I pitched it to my boss at Canale 5 channel.
-So he suggested we start once a week -Monday- as a test, after 8 months they switched for twice a week, and before I knew it the show was booked for 5 days a week, and it’s been airing ever since 2009.
+I love cooking!
+It’s my passion.
+In fact, it was my idea to host a cooking show and I had pitched it to my boss on Canale 5 channel.
+So he suggested we start once a week -Monday- as a test, after 8 months they switched to twice a week, and before I knew it the show was booked for 5 days a week, and it’s been airing ever since 2009.
 In 2012, I published a cookbook called “Le ricette di Samya in salsa piccante”, and I’m in the works of a second one to be released next year.

 Though you have lived in Italy for so long, you still maintain a perfect Arabic language, how so?

-I already had a good foundation of Arabic language since my father was a school inspector who specialized in this language.
-So you can imagine how it was like in our household (laughs).
+I already had a good foundation in the Arabic language since my father was a school inspector who specialized in this language.
+So you can imagine what it was like in our household (laughs).
 I grew up reading Arabic literature ever since my teenage years, and I still am to date, that’s why when I first auditioned to host the Marrakech international Festival, everyone was surprised.

 You certainly must have met producers and directors from Morocco.
 Have you been offered some roles?

-Indeed, I made the acquaintance of many Moroccan producers and directors while I was hosting the festival, however, I don’t think I could ever work in Moroccan cinema.
-It’s not the same environment like the one I’m used to.
-Hosting shows I wouldn’t mind.
+Indeed, I made the acquaintance of many Moroccan producers and directors while I was hosting the festival.
+However, I don’t think I could ever work in the Moroccan cinema.
+It’s not the same environment as the one I’m used to.
+I would much rather host TV shows.